 All this being said, the Range Rover Sport has a lot to recommend it, including style, and if you are concerned about the cost of repairs then getting your dream Range Rover on a lease with a maintenance pack is worth considering.
-In 2020, a new model in the current generation is being released, with the comfortable interior that the Range Rover Sport has become well known for and a 7-seat version is also available.
 So, if you’re looking to upgrade and you’ve got your heart set on this vehicle, a lease could be the ideal option for you.

 Why is Land Rover unreliable?

 One of the problems that we are starting to see with modern, luxury cars is that they come with a lot of modern technology.
 This is obviously great for the driver, and it means that they are worth the heftier price tag, but it does mean that they are more prone to problems.

 The problem with new technology is just that, it’s new.
 So, there are bound to be a few problems every now and then with the likes of infotainment systems etc. This claim is backed up by Warranty Direct’s managing director, Duncan McClure Fisher.
 Talking about the survey in which Land Rover and Range Rover scored badly, he said;